Leg & Knee Injury

 After an accident, seek medical attention from the nearest emergency medical provider as soon as you can.
 In Appleton, your options for emergency medical treatment are St. Elizabeth Hospital and ThedaCare Regional Medical Center.
 After you have received a diagnosis and begun medical care, start working with an experienced Appleton leg and knee injury lawyer to pursue a claim against the party whose negligence caused your leg or knee injury.

-The left contains bones, muscles, connective tissue, and blood vessels.
+The leg contains bones, muscles, connective tissue and blood vessels.
 Examples of leg injuries a victim can sustain in an accident include:

 The knee can suffer specific types of injury, such as: